A critical step for any business trying to rank locally is to include Google Business Profile (GBP) in your local SEO strategy.

-Note that anyone can ask a question and anyone can answer that question.
+Note that anyone can ask a question, and anyone can answer that question.
 So, if you’re taking advantage of this part of GMB, stay on top of it.
 You want to be sure that questions are being answered properly, respectfully, and timely.
-Take control of the dialogue, it’s your business, you know it best.
+Take control of the dialogue; it’s your business, and you know it best.
 You can always ask (commonly asked questions) and answer them.

 Google Business Profile Insights